osuka/multiplatform-gaming/README.md

 If you move the project around or its dependencies, you'll have to tweak settings taking into account each target and the shared components.

-Particular to my case, because I want to have the project in a separate folder.
-I have all paths relative to that directory so there's a lot of $(SRCDIR)/../../../cocos2d-x (#ugly).
+Particular to my case, because I want to have the project in a separate folder, I have all paths relative to that directory I had to update the following files in the project to point to the correct location (simply click on them in XCode and clicking on the Folder icon in the Location view in the right panel):
+- `jsb_cocos2d_gui.js`
+- `jsb_cocos2d_studio.js`
+- `cocos2d_libs.xcodeproj`
+- Repeat for all files inside the `JS Common` directory.

+Also, had to update in the XCode project, in project / Build Settings / Header Search Paths all the `$(SRCROOT)/../../../XXXXX` to be `$(SRCROOT)/../../../cocos2d-x/XXXXX`.
+Then do the same for the individual targets (ios and mac).

+Finally, on the iOS Target I had to remove and re-add `OpenGLES.framework`, `UIKit.framework` as they were pointing to different versions, and manually add `libchipmunk iOS.a`, `libcocos2dx iOS.a`, `libcocos2dx-extensions iOS.a`, `libCocosDenshion iOS.a`, `libjsbindings iOS.a`.
+Do the same for the Mac version (with corresponding `Mac.a` libraries).

 ### Android project creation notes